bogdanmic/dev-containered-services/README.md

 # dev-container-services
-A bunch of services that are executed from docker instead of having them installed on your system.
-Mainly used for development.
+This project contains a set of **"recipes"** to run a few services inside docker instead of having them installed on your system.
+Mainly used for development but **docker-compose files** can be used as a starting point for other scenarios as well.

 ### Prerequisites
 In order to run this project you need the following: